Video Link: https://vimeo.com/284828563

 Others believe our genes have a built-in kill switch.

-Our body's a giant auditorium which is hosting a wild party.
+Our body's a giant auditorium that is hosting a wild party.
 Then, at the given hour, the janitor shows up, announces that the party's over, then turns off the lights.

 Whatever the cause, the inevitable outcome of aging is what these doctors are determined to battle.